 Where a registrant decides to submit the dispute to binding arbitration, it shall notify the relevant URS provider prior to initiating the arbitration proceeding with the competent arbitral tribunal.
 The URS provider shall notify the IGO Complainant of the registrant’s decision to initiate arbitration.

+Implementation Guidance:

+The EPDP team believes that the selection of the appropriate arbitral rules and provider(s) is a matter more appropriately addressed during implementation.
+To that end, the EPDP team has developed a set of policy principles which are set out in Annex [ ] of this Final Report that is intended to serve as a guidance framework for the Implementation Review Team that will be formed to advise ICANN org on the implementation of policies from this EPDP that are approved by the GNSO Council and adopted by the ICANN Board.

 Recommendation #5: Applicable Law for Arbitration Proceedings